-The Heirloom Collective ("MAC") is currently an operating a co-located (Cultivation and Processing) Registered Marijuana Dispensary ("RMD").
-As such we in compliance with the Cannabis Control Commissions requirement under 935 CMR 500.105(10)
+The Heirloom Collective ("Heirloom") is currently an operating as a Colocated Marijuana Operations and as such we are currently in compliance with the Cannabis Control Commissions requirement under 935 CMR 500.105(10).

 I. Purpose

 The purpose of this plan is to outline how The Heirloom Collective has and will maintain the required General Liability and Product Liability insurance coverage as required pursuant to 935 CMR 500.105(10), or otherwise comply with this requirement.